OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

             self.driver.upper_bounds = [50, 50]

+Please create a file called ``optimization_unconstrained.py`` and copy this block of code into it.
+We will discuss this code next.

 .. index:: top level Assembly

-In OpenMDAO terminology, we describe this as the *top level Assembly.* An :term:`Assembly` is a container that can hold any number of components, drivers, and other assemblies.
+An :term:`Assembly` is a container that can hold any number of components, drivers, and other assemblies.
 An Assembly also manages the connections between the components and assemblies that it owns, and it executes all components and drivers in the correct order.
-For our problem, this assembly will include a Paraboloid component and a CONMIN driver.
+In OpenMDAO terminology, we call the top assembly in a model the *top level Assembly.* In our problem, the top level assembly includes a Paraboloid component and a CONMIN driver.
 It will tell the CONMIN driver when to run and what to run.

 This is an Assembly, so we derive the class from Assembly instead of Component.